smknstd/laravel-kms-encryption/README.md

 php artisan vendor:publish --provider="Smknstd\LaravelKmsEncryption\LaravelKmsEncryptionServiceProvider" --tag="config"
 ```

-In your `config/services.php` file setup:
+In your `config/services.php` file, you should setup credentials to the aws user allowed to use the given kms key:

 ```
     'kms' => [